impress-parthenope/PolSAR-despeckling-with-an-hybrid-approach/README.md

 For accessing the dataset, refer to *release* section.

-if you find it useful and use it for you research, please cite the paper and insert an acknowledgement as the following:
+if you use this dataset or find it useful for further research, please cite the paper as the following:

 ```
 @ARTICLE{10319732,